coodoo/xstate-examples/README.md

 ## Notes

-- PRs welcomed and feel free to open issues if you find any problem or questions.
+- PRs welcomed and feel free to open issues for any bugs or question you might have.

 ## Todo